Saad Janjua

-Saad Khan Janjua (born 7 November 1973) is a Pakistani born Singaporean cricketer.
+Saad Khan Janjua (born 7 November 1973) is a Pakistani-born Singaporean cricketer.
 Janjua is a right-handed batsman who bowls right-arm medium pace.
 He was born at Lahore, Punjab.

 Domestic career

 Janjua made his first-class debut for Pakistan Railways against Allied Bank Limited in the 1994/95 season.
 A journeyman within Pakistani domestic cricket, Janjua played 26 first-class matches during his domestic career for no more than 7 teams besides Pakistan Railways: Lahore City, Pakistan Customs, Lahore Whites, Islamabad, Zarai Taraqiati Bank Limited and Khan Research Laboratories.
 In his career total of 26 first-class matches, he scored 387 runs at a batting average of 13.14, with a high score of 39.
 In the field he took 6 catches and with the ball he took 77 wickets at a bowling average of 26.38, with 2 five wicket hauls and best figures of 5/39.

-It was Lahore City that he made his debut in List A cricket against the Agriculture Development Bank of Pakistan.
+It was in Lahore City that he made his debut in List A cricket against the Agriculture Development Bank of Pakistan.
 Once more, in List A cricket he was something of a journeyman on the domestic circuit in Pakistan.
 He played List A cricket in Pakistan for 6 teams besides Lahore City: Pakistan Customs, Lahore Whites, Islamabad, Pakistan Cricket Board Whites, Zarai Taraqiati Bank Limited and Khan Research Laboratories.
 Janjua also had a taste of County Cricket in England for the Essex Cricket Board.
 He played 2 List A matches for the Board against the Surrey Cricket Board in the 2nd round of the 2003 Cheltenham & Gloucester Trophy which was held in 2002, and Essex in the 3rd round of the same competition which was played in 2003.
 In total, he played 25 List A matches during his domestic career.
 In these 25 matches he scored 378 runs at an average of 27.00, with 3 half centuries and a high score of 91.
 In the field he took 8 catches, while with the ball he took 24 wickets an average of 41.62, with best figures of 3/28.